nxp-imx/oem-prov-app/Documentation/user_guide.md

 ### Server certificate
 By default, the EdgeLock 2GO Agent uses a built-in server certificate for TLS connection establishment.
 If the application targets a non-default server instance (e.g. in test or staging environments), a custom server certificate can be specified.
 This is configured by setting the ```server_cert``` field in the application's configuration file to the path of the desired DER-encoded certificate.
-## Indirect mode
+## Device provisioning via proxy
-In __indirect mode__, the application does not connect to the EdgeLock 2GO Server.
+In this mode, the application does not connect to the EdgeLock 2GO Server.
 Instead, the security assets are provided from a local partition (eMMC/SD card), and the application provisions the device using these assets.
 ### Steps
 1. __Prepare Security Assets:__
 * Ensure that the security assets are stored on the partition (eMMC/SD card).
 For guidance on writing the assets refer to [SPSDK documentation](https://spsdk.readthedocs.io/en/latest/).
 2. __Update the configuration file:__
 * Modify the configuration file ([config.yaml](../config/config.yaml)) to configure the provisioning process.
 3. __Run the application:__
-* Execute the following command to provision the device in indirect mode:
+* Execute the following command to provision the device in the provisioning via proxy mode:
 ```s
 oem-prov-app -i /etc/opt/oem-prov-app/config.yaml
 ```